OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 | ![Relay](./img/Relay_bb.png) | ![Light Sensor](./img/LightSensorWiring_bb.png) |
 | Note: I use 3v3 for a one-relay board, and 5V for a two-relay board. | Notice the 10K &Omega; resistor |

 The 2 devices can be wired on the same Raspberry Pi, or on different ones, as you like.
+All they need to collaborate is to see each other on the network.

 ## Create the Java REST services
 We start from the code that allows you to read data emitted by various sensors,